Barot, Himachal Pradesh: Tourism

 Barot is a frequent backpacker and day tourist destination.
 Many trekking trails pass through Barot, including trails to Bada Bhangal, Manali and Kullu.
 Most tourists are attracted by the serene surroundings and availability of cheap accommodation.

 Of late, Barot is also developing into an angling destination.
 The Uhl river supports trout breeding and Barot has a few fish farms.
-Across the river Uhl is the Nargu Wildlife Sanctuary, home to goral, Himalayan black bear and a variety of pheasants.

-Three artificial lakes including one reservoir on Uhl river enhance the beauty of this magnificent hidden treasure as one enters the Barot village near Dhrangan.
-An old fountain channelising the waters of Uhl erupting at regular intervals is another source of attraction.
+Across the river Uhl is the Nargu Wildlife Sanctuary, home to goral, Himalayan black bear and a variety of pheasants; three artificial lakes including one reservoir on Uhl river can be seen as one enters the Barot village near Dhrangan.
+An old fountain channelising the waters of Uhl erupting at regular intervals is a source of attraction.
 Just opposite the fountain, two centres of religious faith are situated.
 One is the temple of Dev Pashakot, the local deity of rain whereas the other is old temple which have been the witness to majority of couples of valley getting tied in marital bonds.
 The Thandi Golai ground on the way to old Mayot road is the camp site for various trekkers organised by the trekking organisers.
 Rulling, the highest village in Mandi district is just an hour's uphill trek falling in Lapas panchayat.